Press Release SEO – Best Practices & Checklist To Optimize PR

 4. Maintain a structured flow and use additional sub-headings in the content, if required.

 5. Content of every press release should be unique to avoid penalty from search engines and press release directories for duplicate content issues as such.

 6. Include photos, videos, and other multimedia as appropriate.

 7. Make the plain text stand out with formatting (bold, italic, underlined, or bulleted text).

 1. Only those keywords that are relevant to the press release should be included.
 Usage of targeted keywords rather than generic terms is recommended.

 2. Include important keywords in introduction, sub-headings, and first body paragraph.

-3. Try including 1-2 relevant keywords as early as possible because when crawling pages, search engines access the content from top to bottom.
-So, important keywords that are placed higher in the press release body can be easily crawled by the search engines.
+3. Try including 1-2 relevant keywords as early as possible because when crawling pages So that the important keywords that are placed higher in the press release body can easily be crawled by the search engines.